Request Info

 More Info

-The goal of this project is to optimize management practices in a 25,000 hectare nature reserve in the lowveld area of South Africa by working with biologists, park rangers, and other interns to monitor and record data about the organisms on this reserve.
+The goal of this project is to optimize management practices in 62 million acre nature reserve near Kruger National Park in the lowveld area of South Africa by working with biologists, park rangers, and other interns to monitor and record data about the organisms on this reserve.

 More Info

-The goal of the Whales, Dolphins and Marine Megafauna internship program is to combine research, conservation, and education to raise awareness about marine ecosystems and issues in Plettenberg Bay.
+The goal of this project is to combine research, conservation, and education to raise awareness about marine ecosystems and issues in Plettenberg Bay.

 More Info

-The goal of the Rhino Rehab and Release Project is to triage orphaned rhinos and then rehabilitate them until they can be released into a wild game reserve.
+The goal of this project is to triage orphaned rhinos and then rehabilitate them until they can be released into a wild game reserve.

 More Info